-Scott recently completed a 30,000 square foot Wellness Center for Project HOME and a 52,000 square foot Karabots Primary Care Center for Children's Hospital of Philadelphia.
-Other current work includes several projects for Einstein, Trinity and Main Line Health.
+Scott has completed a 30,000 square foot Wellness Center for Project HOME and a 52,000 square foot Karabots Primary Care Center for Children's Hospital of Philadelphia.
+Other current work includes several projects for Einstein, Trinity, Grand View and Main Line Health.

 Scott has participated in a number of pro bono projects for the Community Design Collaborative and is as a member of their Resource Development and Communications Committee.
 His work for the Lutheran Settlement House won an AIA Award for Design Excellence.

 Scott lives with his family in Abington, PA.